microsoft/coyote/docs/samples/actors/failover-robot-navigator.md

         this.WriteLine("<Robot> Reached Client.");
         Specification.Assert(
             this.Coordinates == this.CurrentOrder.ClientDetails.Coordinates,
-            "Having reached the Client the Robot's coordinates must be the same as the Client's, but they aren't");
+            "Having reached the Client the Robot's coordinates must be the same " + "as the Client's, but they aren't");
     }
     else
     {
         var nextDestination = this.Route[0];
         this.Route.RemoveAt(0);
         this.MoveTo(nextDestination);
-        this.Timers["MoveTimer"] = this.StartTimer(TimeSpan.FromSeconds(MoveDuration), new MoveTimerElapsedEvent());
+        this.Timers["MoveTimer"] = this.StartTimer(TimeSpan.FromSeconds(MoveDuration),
+            new MoveTimerElapsedEvent());
     }
 }
 ```